Introduction

 - Overly permissive firewall rules

-Critical prerequisite
+Critical Prerequisite

 Invest in basic Active Directory hygiene before deploying Exposure Management.
 Bad data generates bad priorities.